From curious to confident: Your 10 week journey into silversmithing

 How it works

-Ten weekly sessions, each running 2.5 hours.
+Ten weekly sessions, each running 2 to 2.5 hours.
 Long enough to make real progress.
 Short enough to fit into your week.

 Every tool and piece of equipment you need is provided.
 Just bring yourself.

 And if life gets in the way?
-If you miss a session for genuine unforeseen reasons, Wendy can arrange for you to come into the workshop at another time to catch up.
+If you miss a session for genuine reasons, we can arrange for you to come into the workshop at another time to catch up.
 It's a commitment, but a human one.

 Where and when?